ym001/distancia/docs/MarkovChainSpectral.rst

 The spectral properties of Markov chains have been extensively studied.
 A key reference for understanding the spectral distance and its applications is:

-- Stewart, W. J. (1994). *Introduction to the Numerical Solution of Markov Chains*.
-Princeton University Press.

 This book offers a detailed discussion of Markov chain eigenvalue analysis and spectral distances.